atbcb/usab-uswds/_research/passenger-vessels/access-persons-disabilities.md

 title: Access for Persons with Disabilities to Passenger Vessels and Shore Facilities
 order-number: 0
 research-title: Access for Persons with Disabilities to Passenger Vessels and Shore Facilities
-Status: Completed
+status: completed
-Year-Completed: 1996
+year-completed: 1996
-Topic: Access for Persons with Disabilities to Passenger Vessels and Shore Facilities
+topic: Access for Persons with Disabilities to Passenger Vessels and Shore Facilities
 ---

 ### The Impact of the Americans with Disabilities Act of 1990